pneyrinck/corecontrol/README.md

 * JSON Patch - https://tools.ietf.org/html/rfc6901

+###### CC Messages

+Core Control modules send and receive CC messages.
+CC is a binary or text message protocol that can be sent over a wire using any transport layer.
+Typical transport layers are UDP, TCP, and MIDI Sysex.
+CC is inspired by OSC (Open Sound Control) and designed to be compatible with OSC.
+In fact, an OSC message is a type of CC message.
+CC provides other message types that help implement scalable systems not possible with OSC.

 ###### Core Control Modules

 A Core Control "module" is an object that has properties.
 A fundamental module property is the 'controls' property which describes a module's controls that can be used for realtime control.
 Each control has properties that can be sent to other modules and control property changes can be received from other modules.
-A control has fundamental 'value' properties such as 'valueFloat' and 'valueString' that can be sent in a message over a wire very fast.
-A module has a 'role' that defines its behavior when it receives messages.
+A control has 'value' properties such as 'valueFloat' and 'valueString' that can be sent in a message over a wire very fast.
+A module has a 'role' that defines its behavior when it receives messages so that controllers and data models can behave properly.
 A module is represented using JSON which is a standard way to represent structured data.
 JSON schemas are used to define how module data is structured.
 JSON pointers are used to reference the data within a module.
 Every module has a "type" property that specifies the kind of module it is.
 Example types are "cc" and "osc". "midi" mightbe a future type.
 The first type, "cc" is the core type that lets you build extensible, powerful, scalable systems.
 The second, "osc", provides support for legacy systems using OSC and MIDI messaging.

-###### CC Messages

-Core Control modules send and receive CC messages.
-CC is a binary or text message format that can be sent over a wire using any transport layer.
-Typical transport layers are UDP, TCP, and MIDI Sysex.
-CC is inspired by OSC (Open Sound Control) and designed to be compatible with OSC.
-In fact, an OSC message is a type of CC message.
-CC provides other message types that help implement scalable systems not possible with OSC.

 ###### Legacy OSC And MIDI Modules